Welcome to the Kerlan Collection

-The Kerlan Collection at the University of Minnesota is one of the world's great children's literature research collections.
-The Collection includes books, original manuscripts and illustrations, and many related materials.
-The materials in the Collection are studied by teachers, librarians, students, authors, illustrators, translators, and critics who come from Minnesota and other states as well as from many foreign countries.
+The Kerlan Collection at the University of Minnesota is one of the world's great children's literature archives.
+The Collection includes books, original manuscripts and illustrations, and related materials.
+The materials in the Collection are studied by teachers, librarians, students, authors, illustrators, translators, and critics from Minnesota and around the world.

-The Kerlan Collection presently contains more than 100,000 children's books as well as original manuscripts, artwork, galleys, and color proofs for more than 12,000 children’s books.
-One-eighth of the books are inscribed by the author or illustrator.
-The Collection includes books that are significant in the history of children's literature, award books, classics, and representative books from Great Britain, Australia, Denmark, Japan, the Netherlands, Germany and others.
+The Kerlan Collection contains more than 100,000 children's books as well as original manuscripts, artwork, galleys, and color proofs, and other production materials for 1,700 authors and illustrators.
+A large number of books in the collection are inscribed by the author or illustrator.
+The Collection includes books that are significant in the history of children's literature, award books, classics, and representative books from around the world.

 Dr. Kerlan chose what was best and representative of each current year and, when he could afford it, bought children's classics and past Newbery winners.
 It was not long before he took his collection one step further, pursuing the background material that went into making the books.
 He wrote letters to authors and illustrators, and they replied by forwarding their original manuscripts, artwork, and selected correspondence with editors and children.

 From his collection, Dr. Kerlan organized exhibitions and shipped them to libraries and art galleries in North America, Europe, and the Far East.
-In 1949, he made arrangements with the University of Minnesota, his Alma Mater, to provide a permanent home for his collection, and the transfer was undertaken at once.
-Dr. Kerlan was just 51 years old when he was killed in a traffic accident.
-Since then, University of Minnesota libraries have provided staff to supervise collection development.
+In 1949, he made arrangements with the University of Minnesota, his Alma Mater, to provide a permanent home for his collection.
+Dr. Kerlan was just 51 years old when he was killed in a traffic accident in 1963.
+Since then, the Children's Literature Research Collections and the University of Minnesota Libraries have supervised collection development.

-Kerlan Collection Finding Aids - An inventory of all authors and illustrator's original material held in the Kerlan Collection (over 1,500 finding aids).
+Collection Guides - An inventory of all authors and illustrator's original material held in the Kerlan Collection

 Kerlan Friends - Learn about the Kerlan Friends, including membership information.